-The fragrant Freesia leichtlinii subsp. alba flowers grow in one-sided spikes of branched panicles.
+The fragrant Freesia leichtlinii subsp. alba flowers grow in one-sided spikes branched into panicles.

 The flower tube is funnel-shaped, its six round-tipped tepals spreading from the corolla mouth.
 The tepals are white, the lowest one here marked deep yellow down its centre.
 The outside surface of the corolla may be suffused dull purple.